Calls For Change Follow NPR/Frontline Black Lung Investigation

 "In a matter of a couple of minutes we have a result instead of waiting days or weeks," says Emanuele Cauda, an engineer working in the mine safety division at NIOSH.

 The system was made available to coal mines late in 2018.
-It uses existing off-the-shelf devices but they're expensive – ranging from $10,000 to $20,000 each and implementing the system is voluntary.
+It uses existing off-the-shelf devices, but they're expensive – ranging from $10,000 to $20,000 each — and implementing the system is voluntary.

 The holy grail of silica sampling is a monitor that reads exposure in real time.
 NIOSH is working on that but says a working model is years away.